mopidy/mopidy/docs/config.rst

     When set to ``true``, Mopidy restores its last state when started.
-    The restored state includes the tracklist, playback history, the playback state, and the mixers volume and mute state.
+    The restored state includes the tracklist, playback history, the playback state, the volume, and mute state.

     Default is ``false``.